VBalaguera/originalDraft/notes.md

 // LEARN ABOUT: STRING INTERPOLATION, BOX-SIZING, no sequel database, how MAPSTATETOPROPS works, REACT COMPONENT STRUCTURE, REDUCER GRAMMAR AND EXAMPLES, ACTION GRAMMAR AND EXAMPLES, PAYLOADS IN REDUX, MIDDLEWARE, WHAD DOES EXACTLY MEAN INSTANCIATING IN REACT/REDUX/WHATEVER, A UTILITY FUNCTION

+// MODULE 9 LOCAL STORAGE AND SESSION STORAGE

+localStorage.setItem and localStorage.getItem work with string keys.
+Only strings.

+const myObjectToStore = { name: "Joe"} a JSON object

+one example of this:
+window.localStorage.setItem('myitem', JSON.stringify(myObjectToStore))
+'myItem' is the key, the JSON we're using is the one we get from js (we always have access to this) with the stringify() method.
+Stringify() puts the object into a string, including all the keys.

+if we want to access:
+window.localStorage.getItem('myItem')
+"{"name": "Joe"}"

+to convert it back:
+const myRetreivedObject = window.localStorage.getItem("myItem")

+to turn it into an object:
+JSON.parse(myRetreivedObject)
+{name: "Joe"}

+this way, we can store the state of the cart/reading

+REDUX PERSIST AND ITS IMPLEMENTATION:

+yarn add redux-persist

+CONFIGURATION: